Patriots Takeaways: Ground Game Exceeds Expectations In Surprising Win Vs. Bengals

 — Patriots second-year cornerback Christian Gonzalez followed Bengals wideout Ja’Marr Chase all over the field, including into the slot.
 Burrow hit Chase on a third-down conversion on the drive which ended in Dugger’s forced fumble.
 Chase finished with six receptions for 62 yards.

-— Jacoby Brissett might not be viewed as the most mobile, but the 6-foot-4, 235-pound signal-caller picked up a few first downs with his legs.
+— Jacoby Brissett isn’t the most mobile, but the 6-foot-4, 235-pound signal-caller picked up a few first downs with his legs.
 Arguably none was bigger than Brissett’s six-yard rush on third-and-2 on the first play of the fourth quarter.

-Brissett’s stats (15-for-24, 121 yards, zero touchdowns) might not jump off the page, but the veteran quarterback proved worthy of the starting job.
-Brissett was calm and collected in the pocket while frequently facing pressure.
+Brissett’s stats (15-for-24, 121 yards, zero touchdowns) didn’t jump off the page, but the veteran quarterback proved worthy of the starting job.
+Brissett was calm and collected in the pocket while facing pressure and taking hits.
 His biggest mistake of the game came when he tried to force a throw off his back foot to Hunter Henry in the end zone.

 Brissett likely would have been intercepted in the red area if not for Henry breaking up the pass.

-— Veteran long-snapper Joe Cardona forced fumble on 15 (Jones) at the start of the second half; Hawkins recovery
+— Veteran long-snapper Joe Cardona forced a fumble at the start of the second half.

 — Brenden Schooler had a pair of special teams tackles.